gheorghina/gheorghina.github.io/_posts/2023-06-20-crdt-brain-split-resolver.markdown

 Conflict-free Replicated Data Types (CRDTs) offer a simpler, more robust approach.
 As per the CRDT.tech resources, a CRDT is a data structure designed for optimistic replication: multiple replicas can independently make updates—even offline—and still automatically merge to a correct, consistent state once reconnected.
 This eliminates the need for special-case conflict resolution code or user intervention.

-## Typical Scenarios That Need CRDTs

-Mobile apps with local data (calendars, notes, contacts) that later sync to the cloud.

-Distributed databases that keep multiple replicas in different regions for fault tolerance and high availability.

-Collaborative software (e.g., Google Docs, Figma), where multiple users simultaneously modify shared files.

-Large-scale data storage setups that replicate data globally for performance and reliability.

 ## The Split-Brain (Brain-Split) Challenge

 A notorious problem in distributed systems is the split-brain scenario.
 This happens when a network partition (or severe communication failure) divides a cluster into two or more subsets—each “subset” believes it is fully in charge of the data, continuing to accept writes.
 When the network heals, these now-divergent replicas must merge.